-- All HVAC packaged rooftop units larger than 5 tons shall have motors with Variable Frequency Drives (VFD).
-Maximum distance allowed between VFDs and motors served shall be in accordance with CEC and manufacturers application guidelines. - 2.
-Provide minimum 30" or manufacturer's recommended space, whichever is greater, for a service access envelope around each AC unit, Air Handling Unit (AHU), Pump, Boiler, Fan, Cooling Tower, Heat Exchanger, VAV box, Fan coil, Fans and accessories for service in all dimensions. - Provide note on the plan that the bottom of the VAV box shall be located a maximum of 12 inches above ceiling for inspection and maintenance access to damper, coils, control panel, valves and other accessories. - 4.
-Provide minimum of 30 inches clear space in front of VAV box and fan coil unit instrument and control panels for inspection and maintenance access. - 5.
-All HVAC equipment hung or mounted shall be provided with vibration isolators and seismic restraints unless otherwise noted per manufacturer recommendation. - 6.
-No AHU shall be located outside of the designated Mechanical Room. - 7.
-No AHU shall be located on the roof, unless approved by LAWA PDG.

-8. Mechanical equipment (VAV boxes, FCU's, controls, etc.) requiring maintenance serving the men's and women's public restrooms shall be located outside of the footprint of the restrooms.
+- 1. All rooftop mechanical equipment shall be fully screened.
+See LAWA DCH Roof Utility Management Standards. - 2.
+All HVAC packaged rooftop units larger than 5 tons shall have motors with Variable Frequency Drives (VFD).
+Maximum distance allowed between VFDs and motors served shall be in accordance with CEC and manufacturers application guidelines. - 3.
+Provide minimum 30" or manufacturer's recommended space, whichever is greater, for a service access envelope around each AC unit, Air Handling Unit (AHU), Pump,

+Boiler, Fan, Cooling Tower, Heat Exchanger, VAV box, Fan coil, Fans and accessories for service in all dimensions.

+- 4. Provide note on the plan that the bottom of the VAV box shall be located a maximum of 12 inches above ceiling for inspection and maintenance access to damper, coils, control panel, valves and other accessories. - 5.
+Provide minimum of 30 inches clear space in front of VAV box and fan coil unit instrument and control panels for inspection and maintenance access. - 6.
+All HVAC equipment, except VAV boxes, shall be provided with vibration isolators and seismic restraints unless otherwise noted per manufacturer recommendation. - 7.
+No AHU shall be located outside of the designated Mechanical Room. - 8.
+No AHU shall be located on the roof, unless approved by LAWA PDG. - 9.
+Mechanical equipment (VAV boxes, FCUs, controls, etc.) requiring maintenance serving the men's and women's public restrooms shall be located outside of the footprint of the restrooms. - a.
+Public restrooms with supply air from a VAV with DDC connection shall be provided with a flush-mounted room temperature sensor with a blank stainless steel cover plate.
+Otherwise, provide a lockable thermostat. - b.
+Sensor or thermostat shall be located on the men's side of the restroom. - 10.
+Public spaces with supply air from a VAV with DDC connection shall be provided with a flush-mounted room temperature sensor with a blank stainless steel cover plate. - a.
+Thermostats shall be installed at a height of 48 inches above floor finish, as allowed per code.